A generally excellent fine-nibbed stylus, but not for all types of note-taking.

 Wacom performed a global survey on people's attitudes toward handwriting, and it concluded that people like it, think it's important, and want to sustain that experience on their digital devices.
 That's the theory behind Wacom's Bamboo Stylus Fineline, its first fine-nibbed stylus for note-taking and sketching on Bluetooth 4-generation s.
 Offering pressure sensitivity, a USB-chargeable battery, an attractive design and well-weighted feel for a reasonable $60/£40, the Fineline is an excellent stylus that I find myself wanting to use, even though it's not always the best choice for the task.

-Constructed of aluminum, with a grip made of painted ABS (acrylonitrile butadiene styrene), it feels solid and looks classy and elegant, similar to the rubber-tipped styluses.
+Constructed of aluminum, with a grip made of painted ABS (acrylonitrile butadiene styrene), it feels solid and looks classy and elegant, similar to the Bamboo Solo and Duo rubber-tipped styluses.
 It's not nearly as thin as those -- unsurprisingly, given that it needs room for all the electronics, which are contained in the slight bulge just above the nib area.
 There's a button to activate the Bluetooth transmitter that doubles as a programmable button when connected, with a tiny LED light in the middle to indicate Bluetooth and battery status.
 The button has a gentle concave curve, which helps prevent you from accidentally pressing it.